DevOps Skills

 Can you outline a career roadmap for someone aspiring to enter the DevOps industry?

-Start by learning a programming language and Linux basics.
+Start your career in DevOps by learning a programming language and Linux basics.
 Next, focus on version control and CI/CD pipelines.
 We suggest gaining experience with cloud platforms like AWS or Azure.
 As you progress, learn about containers, orchestration, and advanced monitoring techniques.

 What are the non-technical skills vital for success in a DevOps role?